kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md

 # a35.1   general

-\(a\) This appendix specifies requirements for the preparation of Instructions for Continued Airworthiness as required by §35.4.
+\(a\) This appendix specifies requirements for the preparation of Instructions for Continued Airworthiness as required by [[Volume 1/C Aircraft/0035 Airworthiness standards  propellers.md#§35.4   Instructions for Continued Airworthiness.|§35.4]].

 \(b\) The Instructions for Continued Airworthiness for each propeller must include the Instructions for Continued Airworthiness for all propeller parts.
 If Instructions for Continued Airworthiness are not supplied by the propeller part manufacturer for a propeller part, the Instructions for Continued Airworthiness for the propeller must include the information essential to the continued airworthiness of the propeller.